-The previous battle in the series is the Battle of Hohenfriedberg
+The previous battle in the Second Silesian War is the Battle of Hohenfriedberg

-The next battle in the series is the Battle of Kesselsdorf
+The next battle in the Second Silesian War is the Battle of Kesselsdorf

 War: The Second Silesian War.

-Uniforms and equipment: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels, cuffs and skirts, britches and white thigh length gaiters.
+Uniforms and equipment at the Battle of Soor: The Prussian infantry and artillery wore a dark blue coat turned back at the lapels, cuffs and skirts, britches and white thigh length gaiters.
 From cross belts hung an ammunition pouch, bayonet and ‘hanger’ or small sword.
 Headgear for the line companies was the tricorne hat with the receding front corner bound with white lace.
 Grenadiers wore the distinctive mitre cap with the brass plate at the front.
 Fusilier Infantry Regiments and gunners wore the smaller version of the grenadier cap.

 The infantry carried the musket as their main weapon.
 The single shot musket could be loaded and fired by a well trained soldier between 3 and 4 times a minute.
 During the course of his wars Frederick introduced the iron ramrod and then the reversible ramrod which increased the efficiency of his infantry, the wooden ramrod being liable to break in the stress of battle.